Selected Publications

 https://doi.org/10.1080/10447318.2020.1834730

-<Major Finding of the Study>
+<Major Findings of the Study>

 Sunwoo Kim,* & Yuri Lee.
 (2018).
 Why do women want to be beautiful?
 A qualitative study proposing a new ‘Human Beauty Value’ concept.
 PLoS ONE, 13(8), e0201347.